Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 • Add on top of all of that, the backlog of new applications, data integrations, and stuff that your business users want your organization to have done yesterday.

-It is hard to make enhancements when 85% of your resources are focused on keeping the lights on, network running, users from self-destructing, and the bad guys from hacking your environment.
 All of this with infrastructure that is reaching the end of its life and tools that never lived up to the hype.

 You don’t get to take advantage of the relief of perfectly running equipment, streamlined operations, and satisfied users without running the gauntlet of despair.

-Here are the 7 major gotchas that we believe contribute to the gauntlet:
+Here are the 7 major gotchas that we believe contribute to the gauntlet

-1. Your team doesn’t know what you have, how it is configured, how it connects to everything else in your IT environment.
-A heterogeneous environment, multiple discovery tools, an outdated CMDB, and fast moving changes lead to major gaps to hurt when you begin the transformation.
+A lack of comprehensive knowledge about what you have, how it’s configured, and how it connects to everything else can derail your transformation efforts.
+This is often due to a heterogeneous environment, multiple discovery tools, an outdated CMDB, and fast-moving changes—all leading to significant gaps that become obstacles when you start implementing change management.

-3. Even if you did identify this change, good luck pulling all the information together to make it actionable.
-“Just fix it and we will come back later to make it right” becomes the norm rather than the exception.Throw in a lack of change management, configuration accuracy, overworked people, and a demanding environment – you have as much work to unwind the knots as went into fixing them the first time.(See, Does your change management tool alert you to unplanned changes?)
+Even if you did identify this change, good luck pulling all the information together to make it actionable.
+“Just fix it and we will come back later to make it right” becomes the norm rather than the exception.
+Throw in a lack of change management, configuration accuracy, overworked people, and a demanding environment – you have as much work to unwind the knots as went into fixing them the first time.

-7. Once done, is it back to Ops as usual or do you really want to be transformed?
+Once done, is it back to Ops as usual or do you really want to be transformed?
 You want to have an end to the terror.
-Nobody likes the reactive firefighting.
+Nobody likes reactive firefighting.
 Most people take pride in their work and care what their customers think.
 Also, most IT professionals have a vested interest in seeing their company successful.
 Of course, we want to help our business users become more successful.
 If this was easy, it would have been done before.

 So, where does this leave you in terms of recommendations?